theAMAZINGmrSIR/DDDS/README.md

 # Dooms Day Delivery Service (DDDS)

-**Dooms Day Delivery Service** is a satirical B-horror delivery game built in **Unreal Engine 5**.
+**Dooms Day Delivery Service** is a satirical **B-horror courier game** built in **Unreal Engine 5**.
-You play as the **Asset Manager**, remotely operating disposable 3D-printed Employees via drone.
+You play as the **Asset Manager**, a remote operator controlling disposable 3D-printed Employees via drone.

-Your mission: deliver packages through apocalyptic hazards, collect bio-matter, and ignore the corporate propaganda telling you everything is fine.
+Your mission: **drive your delivery truck into danger, print a fresh Employee, and guide them on foot through apocalyptic hazards to drop off packages.**
+Along the way, you’ll collect Bio-Matter to print more Employees, fend off rival mascots, and review obituaries for each poor soul that doesn’t make it.

 ---

-## Features (Current & Planned)
-- Drone ↔ Employee connection loop (stay close or lose control)
-- 3D-printed Employee lives powered by collected **Bio-Matter**
-- Package pickup & drop system (death → package retrieval)
-- Environmental hazards, rival mascots, and apocalyptic chaos
-- Employee **obituary generator** + **Memorial Wall**
-- Satirical corporate UI styled like an OS terminal
+## Elevator Pitch
+*Imagine if Amazon ran deliveries during the apocalypse, powered by disposable workers 3D-printed out of recycled human goo.
+Now imagine you’re the one managing them.
+That’s DDDS.*

+It’s dark comedy, B-movie horror, and corporate satire all smashed into one game about packages, mutants, and the futility of human life under capitalism.

 ---

+## Core Features (Current & Planned)
+-  **Driving phase**: Navigate your truck to delivery zones and park in corporate-approved stations
+-  **Employee printing**: Spawn disposable workers from the back of the truck using collected Bio-Matter
+-  **Drone ↔ Employee connection loop**: Stay close or lose control (and maybe your Employee)
+-  **Package pickup & drop system**: If an Employee dies, the package must be retrieved by the next
+-  **Hazards & enemies**: Traps, mutants, rival mascots, and general apocalyptic chaos
+-  **Obituary generator + Memorial Wall**: Every Employee death gets logged, screenshotted, and remembered (sort of)
+-  **Corporate UI**: Satirical OS terminal guiding you through “safe and efficient” deliveries

+---

-## Development Roadmap (No Dates, Just Chaos)
+## 🗺 Development Roadmap (No Dates, Just Chaos)

 **Now**
 - Training level demo polish